FourierFlows/GeophysicalFlows.jl/paper/paper.md

 # Summary

-`GeophysicalFlows.jl` is a Julia package that contains partial differential solvers for a collection of geophysical fluid systems on periodic domains.
-All modules use Fourier-based pseudospectral numerical methods and leverage the framework provided by the `FourierFlows.jl` [@FourierFlows] Julia package for time-stepping, diagnostics, and output.
+`GeophysicalFlows.jl` is a Julia package that contains partial differential solvers for a collection of geophysical fluid systems in periodic domains.
+All modules use Fourier-based pseudospectral numerical methods and leverage the framework provided by the `FourierFlows.jl` [@FourierFlows] Julia package for time-stepping, diagnostics, and saving output.

 `GeophysicalFlows.jl` utilizes Julia's functionality and abstraction to enable all modules to run on CPUs or GPUs, and to provide a high level of customizability within modules.
 This allows simulations to be tailored for specific research questions, via the choice of parameters, domain properties, and schemes for damping, forcing, time-stepping etc. Simulations can easily be carried out on different computing architectures, selection of the architecture on which equations are solved is done by providing the argument `CPU()` or `GPU()` during the construction of a particular problem.

 Documented examples for each geophysical system (module) appear in the package's documentation, providing a stepping stone for new users and for the development of new or customized modules.